 The low crime rate of the state is an alluring factor.
 Kerala is generally regarded as one of the safest places for tourists in India.
 Efficient policing may also be a contributing factor to this.
 In a study conducted by CSDS (Center for the Study of Developing Societies), the police force in Kerala was ranked as the best in India.
 Thus the streets are safe for tourists even in the middle of the night.

 The number of attractions and tourist destinations in Kerala depicts that a holiday experience in Kerala is beyond your imagination.
 Hence a well-planning is much needed to explore the tour and travel destinations in Kerala.
 Besides, you must carry out a mini-research before picking a tour destination and going on a trip to Kerala, the most captivating tourist -hub.
 If you are familiar with Kerala and its attractions, you can plan a vacation according to your interests and it will be hassle-free.

 Knowledge about holiday destinations in Kerala will ease your choice of tour, whether to go for a jungle tour, beach walks, city exploration, cruising, or all of these as per your interest and availability of time.
-However, even if you are well-read, chances are there that you tend to get lost in the planning or execution of your vacation plans.
-But you need no worries because Kerala tour packages will save you!
-So, before planning a trip to Kerala, you can check out cost-effective and riveting tour packages that befit your holiday needs.
-Several Kerala tour agencies offer holiday packages with numerous attractions.
-Among the different travel agencies in Kerala, Funday Holidays is one of the most experienced Kerala tour agencies.
+However, even if you are well-ready, chances are there that you tend to get lost in the planning or execution of your vacation plans.
+You don’t have to worry as Funday Holiday Kerala tour package will save you!

 Frequently Asked Questions